core-wg/transport-indication/draft-ietf-core-transport-indication.md

 For devices that are not generally reachable at a stable address, it may make sense to use a scheme and authority as the canonical address that can not actually be dereferenced.

-The registered names available for that purpose depend on the locally defined host or service name registry.
+The registered names available for that purpose depend on the resolution mechanisms in use.
 When the Domain Name System (DNS) is used, such names would not be associated with any A or AAAA records (but may still use, for example, TLSA records).